huaminghuangtw/Evergreen-Lists/⌨️ Keyboard Hotkey/⌨️ Keyboard Hotkey.md

 | <kbd>Shift</kbd> + <kbd>.</kbd> | Increase playback speed |
 | <kbd>T</kbd> | Toggle theater mode |

 [^1]: Bonus: Install the “[Multiple Cursor Case Preserve](https://marketplace.visualstudio.com/items?itemName=Cardinal90.multi-cursor-case-preserve)” extension for Visual Studio Code.
-It ensures that when you're editing text with multiple cursors, the case formatting—such as camelCase, UPPERCASE, or lowercase—is preserved.
+It ensures that when you’re editing text with multiple cursors, the case formatting—such as camelCase, UPPERCASE, or lowercase—is preserved.
 This is particularly useful when you need to rename variables or terms consistently without disrupting their original casing.